Ohio Mathematics & Science Coalition

 She has worked for Terra Community College since 1982.
 She began as an adjunct mathematics instruction and was hired as a full-time instruction in 1988.
 In 1989, she became head of the Mathematics and Science Department.
 She has held various positions at the college and now served as Dean of Arts & Sciences and Business at Terra.
 She became Dean Emerita in 2012 and continues to teach mathematics online as an adjunct faculty member.
 She also teaches math education classes online for Walden University in their masters program.
 She serves on the Assessment Committee at Walden.

-In 2006, the Science & Mathematics Network changed their name to the Teaching & Learning Collaborative and remained focused on the same mission: developing and facilitating innovative professional development programs in mathematics, science, and technology for preK-12 educators.
-In 2009, Shrewsberry returned to TLC as the Executive Director to continue to focus on the development and expansion of innovative mathematics, science, and computer science professional development programs.
+In 2006, the Science & Mathematics Network changed their name to the Teaching & Learning Collaborative and remained focused on the same mission: developing and facilitating innovative professional development programs in mathematics, science, and computer science for preK-12 educators.
+Shrewsberry returned to TLC as the Executive Director (2009) to continue to focus on the development and expansion of innovative mathematics, science, and computer science professional development programs for preK-12 educators.

 William G. Steenken